 4. Kickboxing

-We've all had times where we could let out a little frustration.
+We've all had times when we could let out a little frustration.
 Either that, or maybe I'm just a little intense!
 Regardless, kickboxing is a great chance to blow off some steam and burn calories.

 You can get in a great workout by throwing punches, kicking, and more!